Sleep Disturbance & Insomnia

 Cannabinoid Receptors

-Medicinal cannabis is an increasingly common and relatively safe prescription medication in Australia and is used by many women for symptomatic relief of treatment-resistant Endometriosis/Adenomyosis.
+Medicinal cannabis is now a relatively common and well-tolerated prescription therapy in Australia, used by many people for the management of chronic or treatment-resistant insomnia.

 To access a prescription, make an appointment through our Cannabis Clinic to see one of our Authorised Prescribing Doctors.